saiboxx/project-wayward/README.md

 5. **Watch trained agent succed**

    During training the models will be saved in `./models`.
-By specifying the correct path to the chosen model in the config file and using `make run-ddpg` oder `make run-ppo` the environment will be booted in inference mode.
+By specifying the correct path to the chosen model in the config file and using `make run-ddpg` or `make run-ppo` the environment will be booted in inference mode.